Tina Andrews: Writing

 Andrews had been long interested in the story of Sally Hemings and Thomas Jefferson.
 She wrote the play The Mistress of Monticello, which was produced in Chicago in 1985 to good notices.
 About 10 years later, Craig Anderson started working with Andrews on developing it as a script for TV.
 Her play was produced in staged readings at the Southampton Cultural Center in February 2013.

 Andrews worked on the Hemings project for nearly 16 years.
 Craig Anderson had optioned the rights to historian Fawn McKay Brodie's 1974 biography of Jefferson, which had explored the possibility of the long-rumored relationship with Hemings.
 She concluded that they did have a liaison and children.
 While Andrews was working on her script, a DNA study in 1998 demonstrated a match between the male lines of descendants of Hemings and Jefferson, which shifted the consensus of major historians of Jefferson, such as Joseph Ellis.
 He announced that he believed that Jefferson had a long-term relationship with Hemings and fathered all her children.
 Andrews completed her script, and the team took it to production.
 In 2000, CBS aired Sally Hemings: An American Scandal.
 It was directed by Charles Haid and starred Carmen Ejogo as Hemings and Sam Neill as Jefferson.

-Andrews has written screenplays, including the movie Why Do Fools Fall in Love (1998).
+Andrews also wrote the CBS miniseries 'Jackie Bouvier Kennedy Onassis', and the screenplay for the movie Why Do Fools Fall in Love (1998).
 In 2019, Andrews joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 Literary works

 Following the production of the miniseries in 2000, Andrews published the non-fiction book Sally Hemings: An American Scandal: The Struggle to Tell the Controversial Truth (2001).
 It recounts her work over 16 years to bring Hemings' story to a larger audience.
 The book was published by Malibu Press.
 She wrote an essay for The First Time I Got Paid for It: Writers Tales from the Hollywood Trenches (2002).
 Andrews novel The Hollywood Dolls (2009) was published by Malibu Press.

-Andrews is also the author of Charlotte Sophia: Myth, Madness, and the Moor (2010), a historical novel about Charlotte of Mecklenburg, wife of King George III of Great Britain.
+Andrews is the author of 'Awop Bop Aloo Mop: Little Richard, A Life of Sex, Drugs, Rock & Roll and Religion' (Malibu Press); and the historical novel 'Princess Sarah: Queen Victoria's African Goddaughter' (Malibu Press).
+Additioally, Andrews is also the author of Charlotte Sophia: Myth, Madness, and the Moor (2010), a historical novel about Charlotte of Mecklenburg, wife of King George III of Great Britain.
 A paperback edition was published in 2013.
 Andrews explores the life of the queen, building on a theory that she had a black ancestor in the 13th century.
 Andrews adapted the Charlotte novel as a play titled Buckingham, which premiered at the Southampton Cultural Center in May 2013.
 An updated edition of the book entitled Queen Charlotte Sophia: A Royal Affair was acquired for publication by Jacaranda Books in 2023.